uym2/MD-Cat-paper/README.md

-# Title of Dataset: Data used in the manuscript "Expectation-Maximization enables Phylogenetic Dating under a Categorical Rate Model"
+# Data used in the manuscript "Expectation-Maximization enables Phylogenetic Dating under a Categorical Rate Model"
 ---

 This repository includes 4 datasets: